-The Swoop scanner is commercially available in the United States, and we are seeking necessary regulatory authorizations in other major markets, including the United Kingdom, Australia and other countries.
-We recently received regulatory authorization in New Zealand and Pakistan.
+The Swoop scanner is commercially available in the United States, and we are seeking necessary regulatory authorizations in other major markets, including the United Kingdom, Canada, and other countries.
+We recently received regulatory authorization in Pakistan.
 We are building our direct commercial infrastructure in the United States and also have plans to sell our products in other countries either through direct sales or through distributors.
+We have approximately 70 devices in the field as of December 31, 2021.

 We are commercializing our device through two business models: (i) the subscription bundle model, and (ii) the subscription plus ownership model.
-For both models, we offer subscriptions with software upgrades for 36 or 60 months and an annual pre-payment discount.
+For both models, we offer subscriptions for 36 or 60 months and an annual pre-payment discount.
 We have specifically selected these business models to create convenience and widespread adoption.